aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/sevenziparchiveentry/_index.md

 ```

-Gets size of compressed file.
+Gets the size of the compressed file.

 **Returns:**
-long - size of compressed file
+long - the size of the compressed file
 ### getCompressionProgressed() {#getCompressionProgressed--}
 ```
 public final Event<ProgressEventArgs> getCompressionProgressed()